| Date | Name | City | Province | Licensed | Victims | Deaths | Injuries | Suicide | Firearms | OIC Impact |

 Unknown

-Classification: reported
+Classification: Corroborated

 Well-Supported Details: